nixworks/public/news/2009/07/13/index.md

 The police chief of a district south of Kabul that the Americans had sought to make a Taliban-free model of safety and security was killed in a roadside blast.

 ### [ U.S. Senate confirmation hearings for United States Supreme Court nominee Sonia Sotomayor begin. ](/news/2009/07/13/u-s-senate-confirmation-hearings-for-united-states-supreme-court-nominee-sonia-sotomayor-begin.md)
-_Context: Senate, Sonia Sotomayor, U.S. Supreme Court, United States_
+_Context: American, Senate, Sonia Sotomayor, U.S. Supreme Court_

 ### [ Former Prime Minister of Lebanon Amin al-Hafez dies at age 83. ](/news/2009/07/13/former-prime-minister-of-lebanon-amin-al-hafez-dies-at-age-83.md)
 _Context: Amin al-Hafez, Prime Minister_